How To Start Using Orchid With OXTFeb 20, 2020

 Remember: You only pay for the service you use, so turning Orchid off turns off the tap of OXT being spent from your Orchid account.

-Step Two: Add your OXT and ETH to a web3-enabled Ethereum wallet
+Step Two: Add OXT & ETH to a web-3 Ethereum wallet:

 Every Orchid account requires an Ethereum wallet from which the account is funded.
 We recommend setting up a new Ethereum wallet for Orchid that is not associated with other Ethereum services you may use.
 We support a number of wallets, but some may work better than others depending on your setup.
 We recommend using the Metamask browser plugin to set up your Orchid account on a laptop or desktop.